tpm2dev/tpm.dev.tutorials/Intro/README.md

 Where to start?
 Let's start with hash extension, which may be the only trivial concept in the world of TPMs!

-## Important Notes

- - Chained implications.

-   It is important to note the TPM ecosystem's critical dependence on TPMs performing authorization as specified.
-A lot can be accomplished by chaining cryptographic implications.
-Sending a secret to a TPM-using application, with the secret encrypted in that TPM's primary endorsement public key is safe when one knows that public key truly is a legitimate hardware TPM's public key: the TPM will not release the secret to the application unless the recipient has some access specified by the sender.
-Complex chains of events can be secure provided one knows that it involves legitimate hardware TPMs that otherwise could not be secured.
-Therefore the legitimacy of a TPM that one communicates with is essential.

- - Limited resources.

-   Hardware TPMs are very resource-starved.
-The set of commands defined by the TCG TPM specifications is specifically constructed to a) be small and simple (simple-enough anyways), yet b) enable rich semantics in spite of this.

-   These limited resources mean, among other things, that TPMs don't do complex things like PKIX certificate validation path construction, or even PKIX certificate path validation, nor do they implement complex authentication protocols using PKIX, nor Kerberos, nor even simple protocols like JWT.
-Hardware TPMs can be used to implement portions of such complex protocols (e.g., certificate issuance), but they cannot implement the entirety of such protocols.

- - Hardware TPMs are _slow_.

- - A *lot* of detail is left out here.
-Nothing is said about how TPMs interface with the system or applications.
-Little is said about specific commands, and nothing is said about most commands.
-Nothing is said about TPM software stacks or APIs.

-   Our goal is only to help the lay reader understand TPMs well enough at the conceptual level that they will be more comfortable approaching mure more detailed TPM-related tutorials, documents, books, or TCG specifications.

 ## Hash Extension

 Hash extension is just appending some data to a current digest-sized